-Seven main ingredients are used by Hévin to give us that festive French Touch this year: fashion, joie de vivre, style, creativity, humour, terroir, and tradition – all illustrated in the following seven pure chocolate creations for Christmas and New Year.
+Seven main ingredients are used by Hévin to give us that festive French Touch: fashion, joie de vivre, style, creativity, humour, terroir, and tradition.
+All are illustrated in the following seven pure chocolate creations for Christmas and New Year.
 With FOUR new bûches in the collection, Hévin designs his chocolate yule log pastries around the quality of his chocolate first.

 A festive Bûche Cancan represents the French Joie de vivre party spirit.
 Like the Cancan dancers, the Tonka base has an exciting crunch, topped with frilly layers of chocolate and almond sponge, with a gutsy Peruvian Grand Cru chocolate mousse.
 A dark cherry jelly adds a suggestive lingering aftertaste.

 Be transported to the regal gardens of Versailles with the Bûche Grand Style, especially designed to be easily transportable abroad for any stylish party, even if it's next day to the USA.
 Based around a chocolate mousse (Grand Cru from the Equator), its subtle aftertaste brings out the pistachio in the chocolate gianduja base.

 Creativity is given to Jean-Paul Hévin's personal favourite Bûche Rêve - with dreams of a child being able to reach for the moon at Christmas.
 It's the most complex: an orange crème brûlée is subtle but just enough to distinguish some balancing acidity and I loved the texture with the crunchy almond chocolate base.
 Although candied ginger is in there, it's just a suggestive hint, all billowing around a Brazilian Grand Cru chocolate mousse.

 His French Touch continues with an ingredient of humour, demonstrated by a table centre-piece Lumière, as a chocolate candle - of course, not to be lit!